Tianyi (Bruce) Chen

 Topic: Embedded System, Internet of Things

-This is the picture of FPGA alarm platform project
+This is the picture of FPGA alarm plaform project

 Education: